digital-asset/daml/docs/source/daml-repl/index.rst

    cd script-example # switch to the new project

-Now, build the project and start :doc:`/tools/sandbox`, the in-memory ledger included in the DAML SDK.
+Now, build the project and start :doc:`/tools/sandbox`, the in-memory ledger included in the SDK.
 Note that we are starting Sandbox in wallclock mode.
 Static time is not supported in ``daml repl``.

 .. code-block:: sh